yoniJones/C950/README.md

-# C950 WGUPS package delivery system
+# C950 WGUPS Package Delivery System

 The WGUPS Package Delivery system is a type of Traveling Salesman program.
 In this program, I am required to find the best route for a delivery truck based on a list of constraints.
 This program was built using the Python programming language and designed using the OOP approach.